bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch3-4-4">3.4.4 Mixing drag and drop and input type=file</h3>
 <!------------------------------------------------------------------------------------------------>

-Let's go further and also add an <input type="file">
+Let's go further and also add an &lt;input type="file">

 The example below allows files to be selected using a file chooser or by drag  and dropping them, like in the screenshot below (the interactive